-Yaesu FT-950, RadioSport Headset and SignaLink USB.
-Learning to use my Bencher Hex Key will have to wait until I pass my Technician, General and Extra Class exams.
-I am active on SSB and digital modes HF 40m through 10m, and 50m.
-Also 2m and 440 locally.
+My shack contains a Yaesu FT-950 with the DVS-6 and the FH-2, RadioSport RS60CF Headset and SignaLink USB.
+Now that I have earned my US Amateur Extra, I am learning to use my Bencher Hex Key.
+I am active on SSB and digital modes HF 40m through 10m, and 6m.
+Also 2m and 70cm locally via repeater.

-Beyond amateur radio, my hobbies include family, cooking, zymergy, Closed-Circuit Rebreather diving up tp 100m/333ft, fishing and when home in the US; hunting, target practice, and precision reloading.
+Beyond Amateur Radio, my hobbies include family, cooking, zymurgy, Closed-Circuit Rebreather diving up to 100m/333ft, fishing and when home in the US; hunting, target practice, and precision reloading.